January 6, 2021 - COVID-19 Update: Vaccine availability, start-of-semester reminders

 Reminder: FFCRA leave and informal accommodations have expired

 For CSU employees, all informal accommodations and leave under the Federal Families First Coronavirus Response Act (FFCRA) expired at the end of 2020.
 If you have continuing needs relating to those informal accommodations, you must take applicable leave or submit a Request for Formal Accommodations to Human Resources for review.
-In addition, you may work with your supervisor to formalize a teleworking or flextime arrangement per existing policy.
+In addition, you may work with your supervisor to formalize a teleworking or flextime arrangement (PDF) per existing policy.
 Formal accommodations already on file with Human Resources will continue as approved by your supervisor.

 Self-reporting remains vital